 Find out about how your complaints should be handled during the coronavirus situation.

-Coronavirus and the associated public health measures are making it harder for financial services firms to deal with consumer complaints.
+Coronavirus and the associated public health measures may be making it harder for some financial services firms to deal with consumer complaints.

 It is important that firms continue to handle complaints and do this fairly.
-But, like other businesses, they are being affected by practical issues, such as complaint handlers having to work from home.
+But, like other businesses, they are being affected by practical issues, such as complaint handlers having to work from home or reduced office capacity.

 We have asked firms to prioritise: